devops-moonwalkers/gcp-infra/README.md

         terraform apply
     ```

-        Ensure the paths above is changed depending where you stored your files.
+Ensure the paths above are changed depending where you stored your files.

 10. plan and apply.
 This can take ~10 minutes.